Gérard Leman: Pre-World War I

 Leman was the son of an artillery captain who was a professor at the Military School.
 He entered the Military School at Brussels, and when he left it in 1869 had acquired a reputation for brilliance.
-During the Franco-German War, he served in a Belgian observation corps.
+During the Franco-Prussian War he served in a Belgian observation corps.
 In 1882, he became a member of the teaching staff of the Military School, and both then and later, as head of the school, he exerted considerable influence on military matters, becoming famous as a mathematician.

 During this period he was responsible for the military education of King Albert I of Belgium and the Filipino general Antonio Luna.

 Preparing Liège

-In January 1914, he was appointed commander of the forts surrounding the Belgian city of Liège as well as the 3rd division of the Belgian army.
+In January 1914, he was appointed commander of the forts surrounding the Belgian city of Liège as well as the 3rd Division of the Belgian army.
 Leman was determined to hinder the German advance as much as possible.
 Over 18,000 labourers were set to work building fortifications around Liège.
 During a visit by a Belgian minister, Leman was told that these projects would compromise the neutrality of Belgium.
 Leman was unimpressed and replied that Belgium would come to thank him if war would break out; if no war came "they could take away his general’s stars".